Why Knowing Who Is Reporting Hazards Is Important

 - Every hazard report is linked to the reporting user, if known (i.e. which user role reported the issue); and

-- That you have some means of filtering out the required information, such as with an aviation safety database.
+- You have some means of filtering out the required information, such as with an aviation safety database.

-Spreadsheets or point-solutions can acquire this information without too much difficulty by using filters.
+Spreadsheets or point solutions can acquire this information without too much difficulty by using filters.
 Spreadsheets may be a clunky solution in this case.
-Most companies using spreadsheets as their repository for reported issues store reporter information, but I've never seen such a spreadsheet that captures data relating to user roles departments.
+Most companies use spreadsheets as their repository for reported issues and storing reporter information, but I've never seen such a spreadsheet that captures data relating to user roles' departments.
 These more sophisticated operations are usually handled by SMS databases, such as SMS Pro.

 In SMS Pro, this chart is generated by the following workflow:

-List number of reported issues submitted by each user with the following roles:
+List the number of reported issues submitted by each user with the following roles

 - Safety Manager - has Safety Manager role but not (SMSExecutive)